-Before normal operation of the appliance, perform a basic functional test check out each time the RV and water system is set up for use.
+Before operation perform a basic functional test of the RV and water system.

 Refer to "Functional Test" of the component manufacturer's manual for instruction.
 After the Functional test is completed, the appliance can be operated from the wall controller which includes the Power switch.
 The wall controller is located in the bathroom cabinet and is shown in the picture (next page top left).